 I attended a “Valaikappu” function for a distant cousin who is an expectant mother last week

 Then in the evening, drove them and one of my Aunties to the house.
 When reached the house compound, I saw the guys were all sitting under a tent on the outside (signs of things getting boring for the guys inside the house) whilst all the ladies were inside the house with the young mom taking the centre stage.

-Thankfully some of the guys who were “waiting’ on the outside were known to me – uncles and cousins.
-So, things were not as boring as I had expected it to be.
-The up-coming by-election was one of the topics that we talked about as we waited for the ceremony inside the house to end and dinner can start.
-Having one of my uncles, who is also an active MIC member, made the topic on the by-election even more interesting (considering the rest of us are Pakatan supporters).
+The upcoming Hulu Selangor by-election was one of the topics that we talked about as we waited for the ceremony inside the house to end and dinner can start.
+Having one of my uncles, who is also an active MIC member, made the topic on the Hulu Selangor by-election even more interesting (considering the rest of us are Pakatan supporters).

 Dinner started rather late but we were not hungry as the conversations outside the house got more interesting (probably due to the fact that one of my cousins brought in crates of beer on the side).

 He has been promoting his 1Malaysia concept rather heavily and found many new believers (although the pro-Pakatan supporters still waiting on the fence to see where this concept will lead to) and recently came out with NEM which may turn out to be a killer policy for Najib.

 After a long delay and inaction, PKR finally took action against these two but by then, the damage has been done.
-The good thing is these two characters left the party and provided the party to do a real opportunity to do spring cleaning and ensure only quality people are around to represent the people.
+The good thing is these two characters left the party and provided the party to do a real opportunity to do spring cleaning and ensure only qualified people are around to represent the people.

 Hulu Selangor by-election is scheduled on 25 April 2010 – there is not much time left for Pakatan to get their act up.